 Email Marshall Smith if you need help from CU that the FAQ page doesn't address.

 Mathematics (ALEKS) Assessment / Placement Test

-- You should allow approximately 2 hours to complete ALEKS, though completion times will vary.
+- You should allow approximately 2 hours to complete the ALEKS assessment.

-- Your browser will need java capability.
-Go to ALEKS Technical Support if you have problems.
+- You may go to ALEKS Technical Support if you have problems.

-- If you need disability accommodations, please contact Mr. Marshall Smith (303-492-9031 or firstname.lastname@example.org) and we will assist you in making appropriate arrangements for you.
+- If you need disability accommodations, please contact Marshall Smith (303-492-9031 or firstname.lastname@example.org) and we will assist you in making appropriate arrangements.